node-a-team/Cosmos-IE/README.md

 This Prometheus exporter is for monitoring information which is not provided from Tendermint’s basic Prometheus exporter(localhost:26660)

 ## List of supported chains
-Cosmos, Terra, IRISnet, Kava, E-money, IOV
+Cosmos, Terra, IRISnet, Kava, E-money, BandProtocol, IOV

 ## Docs
 [Cosmos-IE(Integrated Exporter for CosmosSDK)](https://www.notion.so/wlsaud619/Cosmos-IE-Integrated-Exporter-for-CosmosSDK-1e9c6cf1bdb0483180829676b533565b)